 - A couple moves to another country because one of them received an international job assignment

 According to Van Tilburg, freedom of choice is synonymous with perceived control in a situation.
-The more one feels that they have control over a situation, the more they feel like they can influence their situation and therefore manage emotions that may lead to or intensify homesickness.
+And the more control one feels, the more they believe they can influence their situation.
+And they more they feel like they can influence their situation the more action they will take to fight homesickness.

 Distance From Home (Physical and Psychological)

-A study conducted by Gruijeters found that length of stay and companionship (that is moving alone vs relocating with a companion) were more important factors in how one experiences homesickness compared to physical distance.
+A study conducted by Gruijeters found that length of stay and companionship (i.e., moving alone vs relocating with a companion) were more important factors in how one experiences homesickness compared to the actual physical distance from home.

-In short, it can be argued that ‘psychological distance’ (that is, one’s perception of how ‘close’ or ‘distant’ they are) from home is more important than actual physical distance.
+In short, ‘psychological distance’ (that is, one’s perception of how ‘close’ or ‘distant’ they are) from home is more important than actual physical distance.

 Psychological distance factors: